 Requirements to graduate as an Honors Scholar:

 - You must have a cumulative GPA of at least 3.5.

 - Enroll in and complete Honors Program or Honors RAP courses totaling 9 credits, with at least 3 credits being an upper-division course.
 A maximum of 6 credits from classes in the Honors RAP count toward the 9-credit requirement.

 - Attend two Honors Program events each semester that the student is on campus.
-Semesters spent abroad or off-campus are exempt from this requirement.
-Honors Coffee Hour and Honors Writing Club attendance together can only count for half of the total number of events.
+Semesters spent abroad are exempt from this requirement.
+Honors Coffee Hour attendance can only count for half of the total number of events.
 Honors RAP events do not count toward this requirement.

-- During your final semester at CU, you will be required to submit your transcript to the Honors Scholars D2L community to confirm that you have fulfilled the course and GPA requirements.
+- During your final semester at CU, you will be required to submit your transcript to the Honors Scholars Canvas community page to confirm that you have fulfilled the course and GPA requirements.

 - Students must declare their intention to be an Honors Scholar by the end of their fourth semester, with exception for transfer students.
 If you have questions about your eligibility, contact HonorsScholars@colorado.edu.

 - Participating in the Honors Scholars Program gives students an opportunity to be involved in the Honors Program outside of writing an honors thesis.

 - Attending Honors Program events and taking Honors Program classes allows students to meet people who are excited about and involved in different academic fields, outside one’s own major, to engage in interdisciplinary dialogue.

 - Joining the Honors Scholars Program allows you to participate in the Honors Network peer mentoring program.